Sumana Saman: Beliefs

-God Maha Sumana Saman is depicted in human form accompanied by a white elephant, the ancient bulldozer of Lanka, the great noble beast of royal and Buddhist significance, in the background of Sri Pada (Adam's Peak).
-The resplendent god, a divine being in every sense of the word, holds a red lotus, a flower of Sinhalese Buddhist significance.
-His noble elephant holds too a red lotus.
+Sumana Saman is depicted in human form accompanied by a white elephant, the ancient bulldozer of Lanka, the great noble beast of royal and Buddhist significance, in the background of Sri Pada (Adam's Peak).
+The resplendent god, a divine being in every sense of the word, holds a red lotus (a flower of Sinhalese Buddhist significance) alongside his noble elephant.

 Impact on Sri Lankan culture

 The dance tradition of Sabaragamuwa relates to the god Saman.
 The costume worn in the dance is said to resemble his clothes.
 People of Sabaragamuwa have much faith in the deity and many of their traditions relate to him.
-The dances are usually performed in Ratnapura, relating to the worshiping of God Saman much revered by local people.
+The dances are usually performed in Ratnapura, relating to the worshiping of Sumana Saman much revered by local people.